frederickaplan/fdh/files/PART3/fdh-3-3.md

 ### Fictional spaces

-Return on the notion of Fictional Spaces
+Return on the notion of Fictional Spaces.

-Many fictional spaces exist at the same time.
+Descartes in pyjama in his room is describing an experience.
+We do not care about reality.
+More generally fiction is like schema in geometry.
+It is a wa of testing the coherence of reality and helping building it.

+Cf Philippe Cassou Nogues

+Many fictional spaces exist at the same time. ck Kick conference on 24 september 1977 in Metz.
+"Je pretends, moi, me rappeler d'une autre vie présente.
+Je n'ai pas connaissance de déclarations semblables, mais je soupconne que mon expérience n'est pas unique.
+Ce qui l'est peut-être c'est le désir d'en parler "

 Many fictional spaces continue to exist event after some disambiguitation.